danielmusselwhite/NuclearLobeDetection/docs/DeveloperGuide.md

 # How to Set Up the Conda Environment for YOLO Project

 ## 🔽 Step 1: Clone the Repo
-- Lauinch conda terminal or your preferred terminal application with conda installed.
+- Lauinch conda terminal or your preferred terminal application with conda3 installed.
 - git clone https://github.com/danielmusselwhite/NuclearLobeDetection
 - cd into the cloned directory:
   - cd NuclearLobeDetection